 About this page: Here we’ll pass along news and information of special interest to econ students and econ majors inside JMU.
 You may also be interested in our full external-facing website or the College of Business website.
 Here’s the link if you want to apply for an override into an economics class.

-For spring 2020: Here’s what you will need to know about getting into economics classes:
+For spring 2020, here’s what you will need to know about getting into economics classes that show as closed on MyMadison:

 - The last resort if you’re unable to get a class you need is this: No later than the first week of class, come to my office at 7:30 a.m., dressed business casual or above, with a cover letter stating the academic case for the class you need and including your JAC Card number.
 We’ll make a list of everyone present at 7:30 a.m. and make sure you have a chance to make your case.